JetBrains/teamcity-documentation/topics/supported-platforms-and-environments.md

    * [Team Foundation Server](team-foundation-server.md) 2005, 2008, 2010, 2012, 2013, 2015, 2017 are supported.
    * [Mercurial](mercurial.md) (requires the Mercurial "hg" client v1.5.2\+ installed on the server)
    * [CVS](cvs.md)
-   * [SourceGear Vault](sourcegear-vault.md) 6 and 7 (requires the Vault command line client libraries installed on the TeamCity server)
+   * [SourceGear Vault](sourcegear-vault.md) 6 and 7 (requires the Vault command line client libraries installed on the TeamCity server), _integrated via an additional plugin_
    * [Borland StarTeam](starteam.md) 6 and up (the StarTeam client application must be installed on the TeamCity server)
-   * [IBM Rational ClearCase](clearcase.md), Base and UCM modes (requires the ClearCase client installed and configured on the TeamCity server)
+   * [IBM Rational ClearCase](clearcase.md) Base and UCM modes (requires the ClearCase client installed and configured on the TeamCity server), _integrated via an additional plugin_
    * [Microsoft Visual SourceSafe](visual-sourcesafe.md) 6 and 2005 (requires a SourceSafe client installed on the TeamCity server, available only on Windows platforms)

 For support for other VCS please check [external plugins](https://plugins.jetbrains.com/category/93-version-control-systems-support/teamcity) available.